Juvenile Dependency

 How Can a Family Lawyer Help?

-Juvenile dependency attorneys will be able to represent you in a dependency hearing to advocate for your parental rights your child’s best interests.
+Juvenile dependency attorneys will be able to represent you in a dependency hearing to advocate for your parental rights and your child’s best interests.
 They understand how the family court system works and what evidence will be necessary to keep your children at home.